What is an astigmatism?

 The relaxing incisions are performed with a laser or a slit knife.
-Some cuts are made in the more curved meridians to try relax them and restore the cornea's normal sphere shape.
+Some incisions are made in the more curved meridians to try relax them and restore the cornea's normal spherical shape.

 When they are made with a laser, the treatment is simple, usually lasting 3 or 4 minutes.
 It is performed with topical anaesthesia and the patient can go home immediately after surgery.